Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

 \subsubsection{Incorrect model}

-Next, we assess whether the proposed method can still accurately estimate the states when the model used for learning deviates from the true system dynamics.
-Specifically, we use the forward Euler method to compute the deterministic component of the learning model, $\Phi$.
+Next, we study whether the proposed method can still provide accurate estimation and prediction when the model used for learning deviates from the true system dynamics.
+Specifically, we use the forward Euler method to compute the deterministic component of the dynamical model used for learning, namely $\Phi$.
 Consequently, $\Phi$ differs from the true model.
 To compensate for the model-form error, the process noise variance is increased to $\sigma^2=2$.
 In this setting, the notion of ``true values'' for the parameters no longer applies, as the model form used for learning does not match the true dynamics.
-We evaluate the performance of the proposed method based on its ability to estimate the current states, with particular focus on the unobserved ones, and its predictive accuracy for the subsequent time step.
+We evaluate the performance of the proposed method based on its ability to estimate the current states, with particular focus on the unobserved ones, and its predictive accuracy for the state of the subsequent step.

-Figure~\ref{fig:state_inaccurateModel} shows the approximate marginal posterior distributions of the state variables.
+Figure~\ref{fig:state_inaccurateModel} shows the approximate marginal posterior distributions of the state components.
 Despite the use of an inaccurate model form, FBOVI is able to track all states reasonably well.
-However, in comparison to the results obtained under the correct model form, the estimation quality around the peaks and troughs of the trajectories slightly degrades.
+However, in comparison to the results obtained under the correct model form, the estimation quality around some peaks and troughs of the trajectories degrades.
 This degradation is likely attributable to the limited expressiveness of the incorrect model used for learning.

-Figure~\ref{fig:state_pred_inaccurateModel} presents the distributions of the predicted states.
-As described in Section~\ref{sec:correct_model}, the prediction at each learning step is based on the approximate joint posterior obtained at the previous learning step.
-Despite the presence of model-form errors, FBOVI achieves reasonably accurate predictions.
-Compared to the results under the correct model form (shown in Figure~\ref{fig:state_pred_accurateModel}), the predictive accuracy around the peaks and troughs is noticeably lower.
-This lower predictive accuracy is expected, as structural model inaccuracies inherently limit the predictive capability of the learned model and subsequently affect the accuracy of state prediction.
+Figure~\ref{fig:state_pred_inaccurateModel} presents the distributions of the predicted states, where the predicted values are computed in the same way as described in Section~\ref{sec:correct_model}.
+Under model-form error, prediction becomes more challenging because structural model inaccuracies introduce additional propagation errors, and the chaotic dynamics can amplify errors in the estimated states and parameters.
+As shown in Figure~\ref{fig:state_pred_inaccurateModel}, FBOVI still yields reasonably satisfactory predictive performance.
+Compared to the results under the correct model form shown in Figure~\ref{fig:state_pred_accurateModel}, the predictive accuracy around some peaks and troughs is noticeably lower.
+This lower predictive accuracy is expected, as structural model inaccuracies adversely affect the joint posterior approximation at the previous learning step and inherently limit the predictive capability of the learned model.